How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Question 2: Do you offer a guarantee?

-A service guarantee is something easily overlooked, but it’s something any reputable company will stand by.
+A service guarantee is something easily overlooked.
+However, it’s something any reputable company will stand by.
 Make sure that guarantee is in writing and you read all of the fine print before you sign.

 The most common service guarantees will include a clause that the company will handle any surprise resurgence of a pest at no additional cost and/or will provide a certain number of follow-ups (price included in the quote) to ensure an infestation has been completely dealt with.